akshay-select/cron-parser/README.md

 ```

 ## Possible Improvements
-- Error handling can be improved to catch the invalid inputs and provide more details!
-- Error handling can be improved to check for error messages.
+- Error handling can be improved.
-- More tests to be added to cover wide range of scenarios...
+- More tests to be added to cover wide range of scenarios!
-- Verify command?